Raisal1223/DB-Portscanner/README.md

-The purpose of this script is to scan an URL or an IP address and have it cache it's open port to the Redis database.
-This script can be executed from the local machine and through the Docker container.
-Once an URL or an IP address is stored the data will be stored in the Redis database.
-If the user decided to scan the same IP address the script will prompt the user if it want to overwrite the existing data or use the existing stored information.
-If the user does not want to take any action, typing "No" will exit out of the application.
-Lastly if there are no data stored in the Redis database, the script will start a brand new scanning and store into the database with an IP address.
+The scripts in this repository enable scanning of either an URL or IP address, and store the open ports found during the scan in a Redis database.
+These scripts can be run either locally or through a Docker container.
+If the user tries to scan an IP address that is already stored in the database, the script will ask if they want to overwrite the existing data or use it.
+If they choose not to do either, typing "No" will exit the application.
+If there is no data stored in the Redis database for the IP address being scanned, the script will start a new scan and store the results in the database using the IP address as the identifier.